 paid directly to other vehicles via the IOTA network using IOTA tokens for clearing the way.
+103

-103 The founders of the IOTA network are pretty confident: While mankind is already creating the Internet of Things by digitizing things and equipping them with sensors, IOTA should have the potential to make a further step possible: An economy of things in which data and IoT devices are able to share their digital assets autonomously via marketplaces in the new machine economy.
+The founders of the IOTA network are pretty confident: While mankind is already creating the Internet of Things by digitizing things and equipping them with sensors, IOTA should have the potential to make a further step possible: An economy of things in which data and IoT devices are able to share their digital assets autonomously via marketplaces in the new machine economy.
 With regard to IOTA, one of the most impressive facts is that the project has succeeded in setting up a foundation in Germany.
 This is astonishing because Germany is regarded as one of the most difficult countries to establish a foundation.
 In addition, the IOTA foundation has influential advisors on the board of their foundation.
 For example, the "Chief Digital Officer" Johann Jungwirth of Volkswagen is a member of the Board of Trustees.
-Robert Bosch Ventures is also a member of the advisory board and its fund has already made substantial investments in IOTA.
-104 In mid-April, the world's first charging station for electric vehicles was launched in the Netherlands, where charging and payment can be carried out with IOTA.
+Robert Bosch Ventures is also a member of the advisory board and its fund has already made substantial investments in IOTA.104

+In mid-April, the world's first charging station for electric vehicles was launched in the Netherlands, where charging and payment can be carried out with IOTA.
 The charger was installed by ElaadNL, a research institute for innovation.
-105 For the IOTA team, this is one of the first steps towards real-world adoption.
-Recently, the IOTA team unveiled the long-awaited secret about the so-called Project Q. With Qubic, the IOTA protocol will not only support smart contracts 106 and oracles 107, but also a form of distributed computing.
+For the IOTA team, this is one of the first steps towards real-world adoption.
+Recently, the IOTA team unveiled the long-awaited secret about the so-called Project Q. With Qubic, the IOTA protocol will not only support smart contracts and oracles, but also a form of distributed computing.
 This makes the IOTA Tangle programmable.
 At the same time, the free micro-transactions should ensure that external and distributed computing power can be used for the IOTA Tangle.
 Qubic is intended to make unused computing power available for the IOTA Tangle on a global scale in order to further enhance the performance of the IOTA network.
-According to the founders of IOTA, the Qubic project is one of the most important milestones of the IOTA project.
-108 "The Qubic platform will be the most significant contribution to the IOTA stack, it will enable unlimited new use cases and turn the IOTA Project into a full solution.
-Information and details are beginning to be unveiled right now at http://qubic.iota.org."
-IOTA Hashgraph - The Latest Excitement Among In addition to the Tangle, the term "Hashgraph" is also causing quite a stir on the market.
+According to the founders of IOTA, the Qubic project is one of the most important milestones of the IOTA project.108

+Hashgraph - The Latest Excitement Among DLTs

+In addition to the Tangle, the term "Hashgraph" is also causing quite a stir on the market.
 This newly developed technology also falls into the category of distributed ledger technologies (DLT).
 The idea for Hashgraph was developed by Leemon Baird in mid-2016 and was originally intended for the private corporate sector.
 The intellectual property in Hashgraph is held by Swirlds, a company founded by Baird.
-109 Swirlds distributes a software development program that allows anyone to experiment with the "Hashgraph Consensus Library".
+Swirlds distributes a software development program that allows anyone to experiment with the "Hashgraph Consensus Library".
 With CULedger, a consortium of 6,000 cooperative banks in North America, Hashgraph has already

-103 Watch "IOTA - 100 Billion Reasons Why."
-The bloTAsphere, April 11, 2018.
+Watch "IOTA - 100 Billion Reasons Why," The bIOTAsphere, April 11, 2018.

-104 See "Blockchains vs DAG: Behind the Battle for the Backbone of the Internet of Things And the Future of Cryptocurrency - A History," Wasim Of Nazareth, Medium, February 16, 2018.
+See "Blockchains vs DAG: Behind the Battle for the Backbone of the Internet of Things And the Future of Cryptocurrency - A History, "Wasim Of Nazareth, Medium, February 16, 2018.

 See "World's first IOTA Smart Charging Station," Harm van den Brink, ITA Blog, April 19, 2018.

-106 See "Smart Contracts: The Blockchain Technology That Will Replace Lawyers," Blockgeeks, 2016 107 See "Types of oracles," BlockchainHub, 2018.
+See "Smart Contracts: The Blockchain Technology That Will Replace Lawyers," Blockgeeks, 2016.
+107 See "Types of oracles," BlockchainHub, 2018.